smartcontractkit/documentation/docs/resources/hackathon-resources.md

 layout: nodes.liquid
 section: ethereum
 date: Last Modified
-title: "Hackathon Resources"
+title: 'Hackathon Resources'
-permalink: "docs/hackathon-resources/"
+permalink: 'docs/hackathon-resources/'
 ---

 > 📘 Note on Resources
 >
 > For a comprehensive list of resources, refer to the [Learning Resources](../other-tutorials/) page.